firecracker-microvm/firecracker/docs/jailer.md

   namespace.
 - If `--daemonize` is specified, call `setsid()` and redirect `STDIN`, `STDOUT`, and `STDERR` to `/dev/null`.
+- If `--new-pid-ns` is specified, call `unshare()` into a new PID namespace.
+  This will not have any effect on the current process, but its first child will assume the role of init(1) in the new namespace.
+Next, the jailer is duplicated by a `fork()` call, so that the child process belongs to the previously created PID namespace.
+The parent will store child's PID inside `<exec_file_name>.pid`, while the child drops privileges and`exec()`s into the `<exec_file_name>`, as described below.
 - Drop privileges via setting the provided `uid` and `gid`.
 - Exec into `<exec_file_name> --id=<id>
   --start-time-us=<opaque> --start-time-cpu-us=<opaque>` (and also forward